-two prisoners in from Bingham Junc-tion yesterday afternoon and lodged them in the county jall.
+Deputy Sheriff Beckstead brought two prisoners in from Bingham Junction yesterday afternoon and lodged them in the county jail.
 The men are George Buckley and Frank Milan and they are charged with attempting to rob a man in a saloon at that place.

-place.
 FIVE YEARS FOR PALMER.
-DEMISE OF MRS. BRYCE.